mailcow/mailcow-dockerized-docs/docs/u_e-xmpp-faq.md

 ## FAQ

+Please find the most frequently asked questions with their corresponding configuration in `data/conf/ejabberd/ejabberd.yml` (if any).

 - **I do not want to run ejabberd, is there a `SKIP_XMPP` variable?**

 No, there is not.
 But you don't need one either.